hyojunguy/face-analysis/README.md

 Where:
 - `age`: Predicted age of the detected face.
-- `genderProbability`: A floating-point number (0.00 to 1.00) representing the confidence of the predicted gender (closer to 1.00 means male, closer to 0.00 means female).
 - `originalFilename`: The name of the input file without the extension.
 - `extension`: The original file extension (e.g., `.jpg`, `.png`).